NeuraVisionLab/CAPE/docs/README.md

-This is the project website for CAPE.
+This is the project page for CAPE.